Scientific Name

 How to Grow and Care

 Rhipsalis do not thrive in direct sunlight.
-Exposure to afternoon sun can burn the leaves, turn them yellow or lead to spotting.
-However, without sufficient sunlight, they will not bloom and its growth can be stunted.
-These cacti do best with morning sun and full shade in the afternoon.
+Exposure to the afternoon sun can burn the leaves, turn them yellow or lead to spotting.
+However, they will not bloom without sufficient sunlight, and their growth can be stunted.
+Therefore, these cacti do best with morning sun and full shade in the afternoon.

 As Rhipsalis is commonly grown indoors, care must be given to the placement of the plants.
-They should be kept at least 20 inches (50 cm) away from windows that receive midday or afternoon sun.
+They should be kept at least 20 inches (50 cm) from windows that receive midday or afternoon sun.
 The glass in the windows can multiply the heat from the sun's rays, causing sunburned leaves.
-Keep in mind that in its native environment, Rhipsalis is accustomed to receiving light that has been filtered through dense, overhanging tree branches.
+Keep in mind that in its native environment, Rhipsalis is accustomed to receiving light filtered through dense, overhanging tree branches.
 Picturing this environment can help you adjust your lighting accordingly.

 Learn more at How to Grow and Care for Rhipsalis.